JamiesonChase/454_MTG_Engine/README.md

 1. Run main.py
 2. Open site at http://127.0.0.1:5000/
-3. To build the index and database at startup, delete ./data/indexes\* and ./data/database.db then re-run main.py
+3. To build the index and database at startup, delete ./data/indexes/ and ./data/database.db then run main.py

 # Screenshots